semyon-dev/snet-daemon/README.md

 ./scripts/build linux amd64 v5.1.4
 ```

+The final binaries will be in the `/build` folder.

 #### Multi-compiling

 If you want to build daemon for several platforms, run `./scripts/build-all <version>` instead
 of `./scripts/build`.

-You can edit the script to choose the specific platforms, but by default it will build for Linux, OSX, and Windows.
+You can edit the script to choose the specific platforms, but by default it will build for Linux, Darwin (OSX), and Windows.

 #### Unit Testing